aeldidi/encoding/README.md

 download the latest release, which contains self-contained `.c` and `.h` files which you can compile and use.

-Note that `binary.c` only contains `static` functions, and you include it directly.
+Note that `binary.h` only contains `static` functions, and you include it directly.

 ## Security Model